 The contractions were nothing like I had ever felt before.
-Everytime they found mestanding, I had to sit down, take in deep breaths and wait.
+Every time they found me standing, I had to sit down, take deep breaths, and wait.
 The process went on for over 6 hours.
 At around 7.00 pm, I thought I would die of pain, so we looked for a means to go to the hospital.
 A vehicle was found but little did I know that the worst was yet to come.
 The road that led from where we stayed to the main road was a rough one.
 Each time the damn vehicle hit a pothole, my heart jumped into my mouth.

-Things were so badthat my hospital bill was paid by the caution money refunded to me by the university after clearance.
-Now do you believe me when I tell you that this was punishment from the man above?
+Things were so bad that my hospital bill was paid by the caution money refunded to me by the university after clearance.
+Now, do you believe me when I tell you that this was a punishment from the man above?

 I felt trapped.
 I felt stuck.
 I felt lonely.
 I had so much to say, but he was not open.
 I tried to reach out to old friends and acquaintances, to try and vent or offload my baggage, but it seemed like no one understood my plight.
 The thing about marriage is that it distances you from your single friends and makes it seem as though anyone who is not married will not understand you and that is why, at around this time, I had an affair.

 The affair masked the fact that I couldn’t tell the world that the man I lived with wasn’t paying enough attention to me.
 That I didn’t feel beautiful anymore.
 I didn’t find myself worthy of anything anymore.
-So I threw caution to the wind, and for a few months I felt on top of the world again.
-But it was short lived, because having an affair is simply lying to yourself.
-The constant deletion of text messages so that either party don’t find out, the fights about certain long calls.
+So I threw caution to the wind, and for a few months, I felt on top of the world again.
+But it was short-lived because having an affair is simply lying to yourself.
+The constant deletion of text messages so that either party doesn’t find out, the fights about certain long calls.
 It’s exhausting.

 My job, according to him, is to be there and look after his children.
 After all, that is the only thing I am good for.
 I mean I had been in relationships before but this, this is something else.
 I know that marriage is not a bed of roses but damn!
 We never really have conversations about us, just about the kids.
 I miss arguing for the sake of it without feeling inferior.
 I desire to crack jokes without worrying whether someone likes them or not.
 But I don’t think I can do that anymore.
 I lost that privilege the day I stepped out.